sangupta/gather/README.md

 # Gather

-`Gather` is a library to fire SQL like queries on Java objects in a collection.
+`Gather` is a library to fire SQL like queries on Java collections.

 The library is tested on the following JDK versions: